back-2-95/fields/README.md

 # php-crud-fields
-Generic Field API for PHP7
+Generic Field API for PHP7.

-## Fields

-- Interface and abstract class for field
-- Basic field types as classes
-- Configuration examples
-- Utility class for creating and getting configured fields
+This library handles only the metadata about entities and fields related to them.

 ## API